 Different purposes require different frequencies.
 It’s recommended that you segment your donor list so that you can reach out to suitable donors for the right purpose and at the right frequency.

 How you communicate with your donors also plays a role in how often they should be receiving messages from you.
 If your primary mode of communication is email, you may have more liberty to communicate with them more often.

 If you typically communicate with your donors through voice calls, you should be cautious not too frequently than necessary.
 Phone calls are often, and particularly if your donors have busy schedules, frequent calls may annoy them and lead them to lose their enthusiasm for supporting your organization. call them more viewed as negative.

 Build Lasting Relationships With Your Donors

 More important than the frequency of your communications is the effort to build actual relationships with your donors.
 It’s counterproductive to be sending your donors emails or letters that don’t provide value.

 Always make sure that the messages you send out are high-quality and are geared towards strengthening your connection with your donors.
-That way, you are fostering a good relationship that will motivate them to keep supporting your cause through every email, letter, or message you send.
+By fostering a good relationship, your supporters will be motivated to keep supporting your cause through every communication.